2024 MLB All-Star team reactions: Gunnar Henderson, Paul Skenes lead wave of first-timers

 Ryan Helsley, Cardinals (2nd)

-The Cardinals have 47 wins and Helsley has 31 saves.
-That’s the most saves during a first half since Edwin Díaz locked down 36 at the break for the 2018 Mariners.
+The Cardinals have 47 wins, and Helsley has 31 saves.
+That’s the most saves in a first half since Edwin Díaz locked down 36 at the break for the 2018 Mariners.

 Tanner Scott, Marlins (1st)